 - Subject matter

-Developing an effective marketing plan will be easier once you have a clear vision of what you would like to create.
+Developing an effective marketing plan will be easier once you have a clear vision of what you want to create.

 Develop An Art Busines Plan